RX14/L298N-lib/README.md

 ------------------------------
 This will set the direction of the motor attached to the driver.
 Please note that for the motor to run, you must also set the speed.

-Also note that the directions are completeley arbitrary, because it depends on which way you have connected the motor and which way round you have connected the Input 1 and Input 2.
+Also note that the directions are completely arbitrary, because it depends on which way you have connected the motor and which way round you have connected the Input 1 and Input 2.

 ```c
 motor.setDirection(LEFT);